WhYouSoKiasu/CTF-Writeups/NYP-Infosec-CTF-2025/misc/Cracking/README.md

 - Line 26-27: 17 7 12 18 / 16 11.
 F L A G / I S --> FLAG IS
 - Line 28 (The Flag):25 6 4 { 19 24 12 19 2 22 24 11 _ 17 15 24 _ 6 15 20 }.
 N Y P { C R A C _ E R S _ F O R _ Y O U }Context tells us the missing letter _ (2) is K.

+Final message: HELLO THERE.
+IF YOU ARE READING THIS, YOU MIGHT HAVE FIGURED OUT THE CODE.
+WELL DONE, I CERTAINLY HOPE YOU ENJOYED THIS PUZZLE.
+ANYWAYS, THE FLAG IS NYP{CRACKERS_FOR_YOU}

 Flag: NYP{CRACKERS_FOR_YOU}